Two popular Delta Air Lines credit cards are the Delta SkyMiles® Blue American Express Card and Delta SkyMiles® Gold American Express Card.

 Welcome Bonus

-The Delta Blue Amex currently offers the following welcome bonus:
+The Delta Blue Amex currently offers the following welcome bonus: Earn 10,000 bonus miles after you spend $1,000 in purchases on your new Card in your first 6 months.

-The Delta Gold Amex currently offers the following welcome bonus:
+The Delta Gold Amex currently offers the following welcome bonus: bonus_miles_full

-Winner: The Delta SkyMiles Gold always has a higher welcome offer than the Delta Blue.
+The Delta SkyMiles Gold always has a higher welcome offer than the Delta Blue.

 Earning Rewards

-The Delta Blue Amex earns:
+Delta Blue Amex:

 - 2 SkyMiles per dollar at restaurants, including takeout and delivery in the U.S.